Understanding your Obligations to the NDIS Code of Conduct

 The support worker might overlook certain behaviours that they would typically address with other participants, such as not following a care plan, because they don't want to upset their friend or relative.
 This could lead to compromised care quality or unfair treatment.

-In such situations, an employee should disclose the relationship to their employer, and sole traders can keep a Conflict of Interest Declaration Form detailing how they will avoid the conflict of interest and ensure impartial and professional care.
+In such situations, an employee should disclose the relationship to their employer, and sole traders can keep a Conflict of Interest Declaration Form detailing how they will avoid the conflict and ensure impartial and professional care.

 How to Implement the NDIS Code of Conduct in Your Daily Work